ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/workload-kv.md

 ## Deleting a table {#clean}

-After completing the work, you can delete the table
+When the work is complete, you can delete the table:

 ```bash
 {{ ydb-cli }} workload kv clean
 ```

 The following YQL command is executed:

 ```sql
 DROP TABLE `DbPath/kv_test`
 ```

 ### Examples of using clean {#clean-kv-examples}

 ```bash
 {{ ydb-cli }} workload kv clean